All Episodes

 alex jones

-And understand that we are the modern warriors in the information war that are taking these globalists on, and they're losing the fight with people of humanity.
+And understand that we are the modern warriors in the information war that are taking these globalists on, and they're losing the fight with the people of humanity.

 The truth's coming out.

-About Alex Jones being a microcosm or a bellwether, a gauge, a sensor, so we can know where the public really stands.
+That's why I was telling the story last segment about Alex Jones being a microcosm or a bellwether, a gauge, a sensor, so we can know where the public really stands and having 99 to 1 positive interactions.

-And having 99 to 1 positive interactions.
+200 to 1 positive interactions.

 jordan holmes